okorach/tis-examples/ut-vs-tis/README.md

 - If you analyze with TrustInSoft Analyzer:
   - At **level 1** you need to test with input `INT_MAX` for the analyzer to detect the *Undefined Behavior*.
 (Note that this problem was not detected with UT with same input).
   If you have access to TrustInSoft analyzer, this can be verified by running `make tis-int`
   - At **level 2**, you don't need to guess what are the interesting inputs values to tests (like `INT_MAX`).
-The generalization system would determine the edge cases for you and raise alarms when a particular value causes an Undefined Behaviour
+The generalization system would determine the edge cases for you and raise alarms when a particular value causes an *Undefined Behavior*
   If you have access to TrustInSoft analyzer, this can be verified by running `make tis-generalized`

-*Note*: If the above sounds too obvious for you, you may have a look at [Why *Undefined Behavior*s are sneaky ?](../sneaky-UBs/README.md)
+*Note*: If the above sounds too obvious for you, you may have a look at [Why Undefined Behaviors are sneaky ?](../sneaky-UBs/README.md)

 ## Conclusion